Karthik1234937/Adaptive-AI-Powered-Learning-Assessment-Practice-Tool/README.md

 - **UserContext**: Manages authentication and user profiles
 - **Question Bank**: Grade-specific questions (8th and 12th grade) across subjects like Math, Science

 ## 📊 Impact Demonstration

 ### Before: Traditional Assessment
-- Ram: 90% (labeled "excellent")
+- Student A: 90% (labeled "excellent")
-- Shyam: 65% (labeled "average")
+- Student B: 65% (labeled "average")
-- Sanga: 35% (labeled "weak")
+- Student C: 35% (labeled "weak")
 - **Result**: No actionable insights

 ### After: Adaptive AI Assessment
-- **Ram**: Strong in all areas, ready for advanced challenges
+- **Student A**: Strong in all areas, ready for advanced challenges
-- **Shyam**: Good fundamentals, needs application practice
+- **Student B**: Good fundamentals, needs application practice
-- **Sanga**: Specific gaps in grasping and application, needs concept reinforcement
+- **Student C**: Specific gaps in grasping and application, needs concept reinforcement
 - **Result**: Precise, actionable improvement plans

 This platform transforms education from generic labeling to personalized learning support, ensuring every student receives exactly the right level of challenge and support based on their individual learning profile.

 ---

+*For more details, refer to the code in `src/contexts/AssessmentContext.tsx` for the adaptive logic implementation.*
 *For more details, refer to the code in `src/contexts/AssessmentContext.tsx` for the adaptive logic implementation.*